-As humans, we have no right to hunt and lock up animals for our enjoyment.
+Humans have no right to hunt and lock up animals for our enjoyment.
 Animal rights activists argue that hunting, capturing, and putting animals on display is unethical.

-The animals too have rights and they shouldn’t be subjected to half the things they undergo.
+The animals, too, have rights, and they shouldn’t be subjected to half the things they undergo.
 Animals are stressed when they get separated from their packs or herds, especially when they end up as the only one of their kind in their new homes.

 See Related: Are Humans Animals?
 Things to Know